RockefellerArchiveCenter/project_electron/README.md

-# project_electron
+# Project Electron

+[Project Electron](http://projectelectron.rockarch.org/), is an initiative to build sustainable, open, and user-centered infrastructure for the archival management of digital records at the [Rockefeller Archive Center](http://rockarch.org/).
+Project updates are available on [Bits & Bytes](http://blog.rockarch.org/), the RAC's blog.

-The `master` branch of this repository contains documentation, code and other project artifacts that we want to keep under version control.
-See the `gh-pages` branch for the Jekyll hosted at [http://projectelectron.rockarch.org](http://projectelectron.rockarch.org).
+The `master` branch of this repository contains documentation, code, and other project artifacts that we want to share and keep under version control.
+See the `gh-pages` branch for the Jekyll-hosted site at [http://projectelectron.rockarch.org](http://projectelectron.rockarch.org).

 ## docs

-Contains policy, planning and background research documents.
+Policy, planning and project research documents.

 ## personas

-Twelve user personas developed for Project Electron, as well as a template and a CC0 license for these documents.
+Twelve user personas developed for Project Electron, as well as a persona template.

 ## transfer

-Requirements and specifications for the transfer of archival materials from donors to the Rockefeller Archive Center.
+Requirements, specifications, and example scripts for the transfer of archival materials from donors to the Rockefeller Archive Center.

 ## user-stories

-User stories in CSV files gathered during the discovery phase of Project Electron, as well as a CC0 license.
+User stories in CSV files gathered during the discovery phase of Project Electron.

+## License

+All code and documentation are available under the MIT license, and all planning documents and policies are available under the CC0 license.